Splashdown! SpaceX And NASA Astronauts Make History

 The company has been taking cargo to and from the station for years.
 This flight with people on board was the final test for SpaceX's crew system to be certified by NASA as "operational" for future astronaut missions.

 That means the U.S. once again has its own ability to put people in orbit and return them safely.
-Since retiring its space shuttles in 2011, NASA has had to buy seats for its astronauts on Russian spaceships.
+Since retiring its space shuttles in 2011, NASA has had to buy seats for its astronauts on Russian spaceships, but NASA can now rely on an American space taxi that takes off from Florida.

+"This was a great day for NASA and a great day for the United States of America," said NASA administrator Jim Bridenstine in a post-splashdown press conference.
+"We are entering a new era of human spaceflight where NASA is no longer the purchaser, owner, and operator of all of the hardware.
+We are going to be a customer--one customer of many customers in a very robust commercial marketplace for human spaceflight to low Earth orbit."

-NASA can now rely on an American space taxi that takes off from Florida, and it's already assigning astronauts to future SpaceX missions — including Megan McArthur, who happens to be married to one of the just-returned astronauts, Bob Behnken.
+NASA is already assigning astronauts to future SpaceX missions — including Megan McArthur, who happens to be married to one of the just-returned astronauts, Bob Behnken.
+In fact, she is expected ride in the exact same spacecraft next year, as the SpaceX capsules are designed to be re-usable to bring down costs.

 Behnken and his crewmate Doug Hurley blasted off in their SpaceX Dragon capsule on May 30.
 Their flight marked the first time people had been launched to orbit from U.S. soil in almost a decade, and they spent two months living and working on board the station.